Alextopher/serotonin/description.md

 ## Macros

 Earlier, when I wrote that there are 3 kinds of rewriting rules, I lied.
 There is a fourth rule, a "macro".
 Macros are similar to a generation rule but instead of executing Serotonin code to generate Brainfuck they execute Rust to generate Serotonin.
-Currently, there are no plans to include Macros as an extendable part of the langauge, they currently must be built into the compiler.
+Currently, there are no plans to include Macros as an extendable part of the language, they currently must be built into the compiler.

 Macros have the following syntax: